The Adventures of a Boy Called Wolf

-From an alleyway a short stocky man looked at the receding caravan a grin and delight in his eyes.
+From an alleyway a short stocky man looked at the receding caravan, with a grin and a look of delight in his eyes.

 They quickly reached the edge of town, started up a large grassy hill and soon entered a line of trees.
 "Watch your head or a branch will knock you off," Red remarked looking back at the boy.
 Caleb thought; she ought to watch out herself, sitting on the huge horse in front of him.
 They continued ascending through the trees not seeming to follow any marked path.

 Back in town, the state car never did arrive.